squidyp-zz/CIS311-Database_Management/CIS311-Writing_Assignment_1.md

 DBMS to Stay Current

 A database management system, or DBMS, is a collection of applications that are used to manage database structure and control access to a store data system.
-DBMS sits in between the user and data and acts as an intermediary, it's the only way a user can access data in a database.
+A DBMS sits in between the user and data and acts as an intermediary, it's the only way a user can access data in a database.
+DBMS' can be written in early any programming language, ensuring that the concept is used nearly everywhere that a database exists.

+The flexibly of a DBMS to written a lot of languages lends the concept to being able to be updated as new technologies come into existence.
+The roles of a DBMS

 Difference Between Data and Information